-Moshik Temkin, Associate Professor of History and Public Policy, joined the Harvard Kennedy School faculty in 2008.
-Previously he taught at the Ecole des Hautes Etudes en Sciences Sociales in Paris and at Columbia University.
+Moshik Temkin, Associate Professor of History and Public Policy, joined the Harvard Kennedy School faculty in 2009.
 A specialist in the history of the modern United States in global and comparative perspective, with a focus on the connections between history and public policy, he is particularly interested in the interaction between Americans and non-Americans–the effects that American politics have had on the wider world, the roles that international politics have played in American society and policymaking in the United States, and the dynamics created when American and international politics come into contact, or conflict.

 At Harvard, he is affiliated with the Charles Warren Center for Studies in American History, the Center for European Studies, and the Weatherhead Center for International Affairs.
 At the Harvard Kennedy School, he convenes the Harvard Seminar on History and Policy and is the co-founder and co-director of the Harvard Initiative on History and Public Policy.
 In 2010-2011, he co-convened the Harvard International and Global History Seminar.
 He received his B.A. at the Hebrew University and his M.A., M.Phil., and Ph.D. in History at Columbia University.